MicroFlow: An Efficient Rust-Based Inference Engine for TinyML: System Design and Components

 MicroFlow's parser starts by invoking the FlatBuffers deserializer generated by \texttt{flatc}, then proceeds extracting the operators of the NN, along with all the tensor dimensions, content, and relations.
 Subsequently, it generates an internal representation of the model by constructing a series of operators, each one associated with its respective parameters, such as the input/output tensors, weights, activation function, and other relevant attributes.
 Each operator contains also the stream of tokens needed by the macro to generate its runtime call.
 For example, the FullyConnected operator in the internal representation will contain the tokens that, once included in the generated source code, call the \texttt{fully\_connected()} function at runtime, with all the required arguments.

 An example of the parsing sequence is illustrated in Fig.~\ref{fig:parsing-execution}.
 The internal representation captures the structure and characteristics of the model, enabling further processing and manipulation for efficient execution of the NN inference.
+This internal representation is lossless, that is, it contains a reversible representation of the original NN.
+Therefore, the performance and accuracy of the parsed model are equal to those of the input one.
 Once this internal representation is built, along with the sequence of operators involved, the parser proceeds with the pre-processing phase.